AfonsoMoniz1992/courses_iscte_public/decision_making_under_uncertainty_(transitional_year)/README.md

-# Uncertainty and Decision Making (Transitional Year)
+# Decision Making Under Uncertainty (Transitional Year)

-This folder hosts the transitional year edition of the **Uncertainty and Decision Making** course.
+This folder hosts the transitional year edition of the **Decision Making Under Uncertainty** course.
 It brings together all teaching resources that support lectures, guided practice, and independent study.

 ## Folder structure

-- `beamers_aulas/` – Slide decks used in class, including introductions to the unit, hypothesis testing, confidence intervals, non-parametric tests, and linear regression.
+- `classes_slides/` – Slide decks used in class, including introductions to the unit, hypothesis testing, confidence intervals, non-parametric tests, and linear regression.
-- `avaliacoes_anteriores/` – Previous assessments (tests and exams) with their solutions.
+- `previous_evaluations/` – Previous assessments (tests and exams) with their solutions.
 Helpful for revision and self-assessment.
-- `formularios_tabelas/` – Statistics formula sheets and tabulated reference
+- `tables_formulae/` – Statistics formulae sheets and tabulated reference
   values frequently consulted during exercises and assessments.
-- `materiais_adicionais/` – Supplementary materials such as exercise sheets,
+- `additional_exercises/` – Supplementary materials such as exercise sheets,
   worked solutions, SPSS guides, and planning documents for the course.

 ## Tips for use